Employment & Internships

-Support the Director of Development, Executive Director and Board of Directors as necessary in cultivating donors and prospects.
+- Support the Director of Development, Executive Director and Board of Directors, including the Board Development Committee, as necessary in cultivating donors and prospects.

-Draft all copy and text for all development and fundraising initiatives, development programs and marketing collateral, in addition to managing all website updates as necessary relative to fundraising and development.
+- Draft all copy and text for all development and fundraising initiatives, development programs and marketing collateral, working in conjunction with the Atlas marketing department for execution.

-Support, as necessary, the Atlas Performing Arts Center annual gala in conjunction with the Director of Development, Atlas Development Committee and Gala Committee.
+- Support, as necessary, the Atlas Performing Arts Center annual gala in conjunction with the Director of Development and Gala Committee.

 A minimum of 5 years experience in development, communications and/or programs in the nonprofit (nonprofit arts preferred) field with demonstrated success in cultivating and maintaining relationships with stakeholders and individual, corporate, foundation and government funders.
-B.A. in related field required; M.A. preferred.
+BA in related field required an MA preferred.
 Candidate will have demonstrated excellence in organizational and managerial skills, ability to take initiative, manage multiple tasks simultaneously, supreme attention to detail, ability to work under deadline and tight time frames, and work both independently and as a member of a team.
-Experience in fundraising database management (C.R.M. database preferred).
+Experience in fundraising database (CRM database preferred).
 Excellent written and oral communication skills with demonstrated grant writing skills required.
 Candidate must have a creative and entrepreneurial spirit, and be comfortable in a crowd as well as one-on-one.
 Candidate must be able to work a flexible schedule on occasion (daytimes, evenings, weekends) as business needs dictate for cultivation events and initiatives.

 Ability to work in fast-paced, dynamic environment.
 Ability to manage workload efficiently to meet fixed deadlines.